Tim Ellis (engineer): Relativity Space

 In 2015, Ellis co-founded Relativity Space with his former classmate, Jordan Noone, with the mission of being the first company to launch a fully 3D printed rocket into orbit.
 Ellis and Noone received their initial $500,000 in funding from cold emailing Mark Cuban.
 In April 2018, Cuban told the Los Angeles Times over email that he invested in Relativity because, "They are smart, innovative, focused and always learning."
 Ellis and Noone were also part of Y Combinator in their 2016 cohort.

 Relativity Space announced its US$650 million Series E funding at US$4.2 billion valuation in June 2021.

+Ellis stepped away from the CEO position in March 2025.
+He will continue to "support the team as Co-founder and Board member."

 Other activities

 Ellis is the youngest member of the National Space Council User Advisory Group by nearly two decades.

 Recognitions

 Ellis was included on the 2019 TIME 100 Next List, under the Phenoms section.
 Former NASA astronaut, Terry W. Virts, wrote the TIME excerpt on why Ellis was chosen.

 In 2019, Ellis was included on MIT Technology Review's Innovators Under 35 issue.
 He was placed in the Entrepreneurs category.

 Ellis was recognized by Forbes in two of their 30 Under 30 lists in 2019 - the Manufacturing and Industry list and the Big Money list.

 Ellis was nominated by Via Satellite for their Satellite Executive of the Year 2019 award.

 In 2018, Ellis was included on Inc.'s Rising Stars list of Most Inspiring Young Entrepreneurs.